khuyentran1401/khuyentran1401.github.io/index.md

 ### What I Learned from Scraping 15k Data Science Articles on Medium
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/khuyentran1401/Data-science/tree/master/visualization/medium_articles) [![View on Medium](https://img.shields.io/badge/Medium-View%20on%20Medium-red?logo=medium)](https://khuyentran1476.medium.com/what-i-learned-from-scraping-15k-data-science-articles-on-medium-98a5f252d0aa?sk=65e4e5595844e7543cd70948947cfd71)

+As a data science writer, I wonder:
-Have you ever wondered about what factors make an article receive a high number of claps?
-Besides, as a data science writer, I wonder:
+   * What factors make an article receive a high number of claps
    * What is the average number of claps?
 Some articles I came across have 100 or even 1000 claps.
 Is that a typical number of claps for a Data Science article?
    * Which titles are most used by data science articles?
    * What is the ideal reading time for a good article?